existme/MyDotFiles/help.md

-║ gx                           ║ In normal mode, if you stand on a link and enter `g` then `x`       ║ ║                              ║    the link will be opened in a browser window #browser #link       ║ ║                              ║                                                                     ║ ╠════╣ installing plugins ╠════╬═════════════════════════════════════════════════════════════════════╣ ║                              ║                                                                     ║
+║ gx                           ║ In normal mode, if you stand on a link and enter `g` then `x`       ║ ║                              ║    the link will be opened in a browser window #browser #link       ║ ║                              ║                                                                     ║ ║ <ctrl+a>                     ║ (Only in insert mode) brings rofi up and let you select an email    ║ ║                              ║ from the address book and then inserts it at the prompt             ║ ║                              ║                                                                     ║ ╠════╣ installing plugins ╠════╬═════════════════════════════════════════════════════════════════════╣ ║                              ║                                                                     ║
 ║ vim ~/.vimrc                 ║ edit vimrc and in the section which begins with: (circa 338)        ║